thinktecture/nodejs-aspnetcore-webapi/README.md

 #### Windows

 To install PostgreSQL on Windows you can use a graphical installer which can be downloaded [here](http://www.postgresql.org/download/windows/).
 It comes with pgAdmin, so you don't need to install it separately.
 After installation use pgAdmin to create the user and databases as shown above.

+### MongoDB

+To install MongoDB, head over to the [official website](https://www.mongodb.org/), download and install it regarding their documentation.

+MongoDB is currently not supported for ASP.NET Core 1.0 Web API project, yet.

 ### Node.js